rsepassi/zigcoro/README.md

 * Coroutines propagate errors on resume/next/await

 Wonky bits:
-* Currently a coroutine has a parent as well as a last resumer.
-Upon yield/suspend, control is transferred to the last resumer.
-Upon return, control is transferred to the parent.
-So, if `xawait(coro)` is called from a coroutine other than the parent, `xawait` may never return.
-Similarly, if calling `xresume`/`xnext` from a coroutine other than the parent, and the resumed coroutine returns, control will be transferred to the parent, not the last resumer, which may result in unexpected behavior.
-  * May want to enforce:
-    * that xresume is paired with xsuspend
-    * that xnext is paired with xyield
-    * that xawait is only called from the parent
 * The storage type for a coroutine is a little ill-defined when the coroutine is both a generator and an awaitable.
 T, ?T, ??T.
   * May want to handle yield/next a bit differently.
 Possibly push it to a